dunghoilyd01/linux-guide-split-audio-ports/README.md

 With the above we can start creating our patch file:

-1. Create the file (don't copy as is, modify according to explanation bellow):
+1. Create the following file (don't copy as is, modify according to explanation bellow):

     `/lib/firmware/hda-jack-retask.fw`